 Another nice touch was the welcome drink upon arrival, lavender sachet on the pillows, the Nespresso coffee maker, and the mini-bar stuffed with ‘wine country’ selections of cheese, beers, wine, crackers, and more for impromptu patio snacks.

 🛁 Rooms & Suites: I know it’s easy to say, “we won’t spend that much time in our room,” but at Bernardus, you’ll want to.
 The 73 guest rooms, suites, and villas are arranged around croquet and bocce courts, the pool, or gardens.
-My one-bedroom suite was spacious, with a wine-country-chic style featuring warm wood, leather chairs, beamed ceilings, and abundant natural light.
-There was a fireplace in both the living room and the bedroom.

 I loved the outdoor patio with a fire pit where we enjoyed evening glasses of wine in our bathrobes.
 I must warn you — there’s not much privacy on some patios.
 Still, no one seemed to mind seeing me in my robe sipping wine, and a few people even walked by in theres.
 Bernardus is that relaxed.

-The heated floors in the bathroom were a touch of luxury in the middle of the night.
-In fact, the bathroom was my favorite room.
+In fact, I don’t think I’ve ever loved a hotel bathroom more than this one.
 I’m obsessed with the mint-green Moroccan-style tiles, deep stand-alone soaking tubs, and the natural light streaming in from the private sitting area outside the shower.
 It felt like a private spa.

 🥘 Dining: Farm-to-table cuisine fed by talented chefs and a two-acre organic kitchen garden are just one reason to love Lucia Restaurant & Bar.
 Although it’s part of the hotel, it’s also popular with locals, so a reservation is a good idea, and it feels lively day and night.